sinus-x/rubbergoddess/MAINTENANCE.md

 systemctl start rubbergoddess
 ```

-You may want to grant `rubbergoddess` account as little permissions as possible.
+You may want to grant `rubbergoddess` user as little permissions as possible.
 Run `visudo` and add the following to the end of file:

 ```
-Cmnd_Alias RGS = /bin/systemctl start rubbergoddess, /bin/systemctl stop rubbergoddess, /bin/systemctl restart rubbergoddess, /bin/journalctl -u rubbergoddess
+Cmnd_Alias RGS_CONTROL = /bin/systemctl start rubbergoddess, /bin/systemctl stop rubbergoddess, /bin/systemctl restart rubbergoddess
+Cmnd_Alias RGS_LOG = /bin/journalctl -u rubbergoddess
-rubbergoddess ALL=(ALL) NOPASSWD: RGS
+rubbergoddess ALL=(ALL) NOPASSWD: RGS_CONTROl, RGS_LOG
 ```

-`RGS` will be the only privileged commands the unprivileged `rubbergoddess` account can run.
+`RGS_*` will be the only privileged commands the unprivileged user `rubbergoddess` can run.